 For off-cycle admissions (Winter and Spring), we highly recommend that students apply only if specifically asked to do so by a faculty member.
-There have been occasions in which students are admitted off-cycle but such cases are rare.
-In terms of funding, we cannot speak further on this information as these instances are rare and thus treated on a case-by-case basis.
+There are occasions where students are admitted off-cycle but such cases are rare.
+Financial packages are awarded based on a number of factors, including funding availability for that cycle.
+Moreover, financial packages are awarded on a case-by-case basis.
 Applicants may qualify for funding based on these criteria.

 As an international applicant, do I need to show a financial verification statement?

-U.S. immigration law requires that international applicants, if admitted, must show documented evidence of sufficient funds to cover all fees, transportation, and living expenses for the first year of their studies at UCR and that a sponsor is committed to their financial support beyond this date.
+U.S immigration law requires that international applicants, if admitted, must show documented evidence of sufficient funds to cover all fees, transportation, and living expense for the first year of their studies at UCR and that a sponsor is committed to their financial support beyond this date.
 Proof is required before a Certificate of Eligibility (I-20 or DS2019) for a visa can be issued.
-Here is our website: https://www.ee.ucr.edu/academics/graduate-apply#international_applicant
+Here is our website: https://www.ece.ucr.edu/academics/graduate-apply#international applicant

 Can I send unofficial documents?

 Unofficial copies should be provided for the application review process and, if admitted, official copies will be requested by Graduate Admissions after you accept your offer.
 Notarized documents are not acceptable.